turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-two-agile.md

 - WOW option: Effectively implements one or more closure throughout project.  *Note: See Closures lesson on M2 lesson page as a resource.*
 </section>

+### Collaboration and Professionalism
+- See "Minimum Collaboration and Professionalism Expectations" above.
+- While this is not a scored rubric section, every team member is expected to fully participate, contribute, communicate and collaborate with the team throughout the entirety of this project. **Failure to do so can result in an individual failing the project, even if the group/project is otherwise passing**.

 ---

 ## Evaluation